sunface/rust-by-practice/README.md

 - [twinkling](https://github.com/uulesson/twinkling)

 ## Features
+- Pure Go
 - Based on TCP
+- Encryption(todo)
-- Pure Go
+- NAT Tranversal(todo)
-- Node discovery
+- Node Discovery(to be optimized)
-- Intelligent data routing
+- Intelligent message routing(to be optimized)
-- resend when failed
-- ping and pong
-- Cluster Partition avoidance
+- Cluster Partition avoidance(to be optimized)
-- Apis to outer application(e.g. Nodes query api, just query nodes info from p2p, the actions followed has noting to do with p2p)
 - Detail docs and code comments(Todo docs)

 ## How to use